apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 | INTERVALYEAR | Yes  | No   | Yes       | Yes         | No           | Yes         |
 | INTERVALDAY  | Yes  | No   | Yes       | Yes         | Yes          | No          |

-\* Used to cast binary data coming to/from sources such as MapR-DB/HBase.
+\* Used to cast binary UTF-8 data coming to/from sources such as MapR-DB/HBase.

 ## CONVERT_TO and CONVERT_FROM Data Types

-You use the CONVERT_TO and CONVERT_FROM data types as arguments to the CONVERT_TO and CONVERT_FROM functions.
+CONVERT_TO converts data to binary from the input type.
+CONVERT_FROM converts data from binary to the input type.
+For example, the following CONVERT_TO function converts an integer in big endian format to VARBINARY:

+    CONVERT_TO(mycolumn, 'INT_BE')

 CONVERT_FROM and CONVERT_TO methods transform a known binary representation/encoding to a Drill internal format.

 We recommend storing HBase/MapR-DB data in a binary representation rather than a string representation.
 Use the \*\_BE types to store integer data types in an HBase or Mapr-DB table.
 INT is a 4-byte little endian signed integer.
 INT_BE is a 4-byte big endian signed integer.
 The comparison order of \*\_BE encoded bytes is the same as the integer value itself if the bytes are unsigned or positive.
 Using a *_BE type facilitates scan range pruning and filter pushdown into HBase scan.